Berkeley Protesters Clash With Pro-Trump Groups During Nationwide Tax-Day Rallies

 A group called the Liberty Revival Alliance promoted and organized the free-speech event on social media beginning in early March.
 Leading up to the “Patriots Day” rally, organizers posted two videos on YouTube explaining that they received an ordinance from the Berkeley Police Department outlining items barred from the event, though reports from the rally indicated that a knife and stun gun were confiscated.

-Other pro-Trump groups that attended the Berkeley rally included Citizens for Trump and the Oath Keepers; a far-right organization made up of current and former military and police officers.
+Other pro-Trump groups that attended the Berkeley rally included Citizens for Trump and the Oath Keepers, a far-right organization made up of current and former military and police officers.
 The Southern Poverty Law Center has labeled the Oath Keepers a radical extremist group that propagates conspiracy theories and aggressive rhetoric.

 With a motto of “Not on our watch,” the Oath Keepers posted live feeds throughout the day’s events at Berkeley, with one man in a video claiming that he received death threats from anti-Trump protesters.